Sky11y/Sketris/README.md

 **Note**.
 The binary will be found in the *Sketris/target/release/* directory under name ***sketris***.

-<sup>1</sup1>You could also build the program with *rustc* but you have to build and link the external crates (rand, ratatui, crossterm, color-eyre) manually.
-Do yourself a favor and build it with Cargo.
+<sup>1 You could also build the program with *rustc* but you have to build and link the external crates (rand, ratatui, crossterm, color-eyre) manually.
+Do yourself a favor and build it with Cargo.</sup1>

 ## Roadmap